-Revenue for Asia-Pacific, Middle East and USA increased ZAR 96.2 million, or 33%, for the year ended February 28, 2023 compared to the year ended February 28, 2022.
-Subscription revenue growth was driven by the number of subscribers in this region increasing 28% to 185,147 commercial subscribers at February 28, 2023 (2022:145,143).
-Considering that Southeast Asia economies only began to open up toward the end of the first quarter of the fiscal year, we are pleased with the traction gained in this region.
-As the second largest contributor to the group, we view Southeast Asia as the group's most compelling regional growth opportunity in the medium to long term.
+Revenue for Asia-Pacific, Middle East and USA increased ZAR 153.5 million, or 40%, for the year ended February 29, 2024 compared to the year ended February 28, 2023.
+Subscription revenue growth was driven by the number of subscribers in this region increasing 24% to 230,141 commercial subscribers at February 29, 2024 (2023: 185,147).
+As the second largest contributor to the Group, we view Southeast Asia as the Group's most compelling regional growth opportunity in the medium to long term.

-Our investment in the United States is strategic in nature, as it continues to yield key insights that have positively contributed to the group.
+Our investment in the United States is strategic in nature, as it continues to yield key insights that have positively contributed to the Group.

-We have elected to omit discussion of the earliest of the three years covered by our consolidated financial statements presented in this Annual Report because that disclosure for the fiscal year ended February 28, 2021 was included in our Annual Report on Form 20-F (File No. 001-40300), filed with the SEC on June 9, 2022, under the section titled "Item 5.
+We have elected to omit discussion of the earliest of the three years covered by our consolidated financial statements presented in this Annual Report because that disclosure for the financial year ended February 28, 2022 was included in our Annual Report on Form 20-F (File No. 001-40300), filed with the SEC on June 13, 2023, under the section titled "Item 5.
 Operating and Financial Review and Prospects."